Our Vision: A world where children are inspired to create more

 Our COVID-19 Recovery Program (June 2020 - January 2021): Understanding how children were still in need of safe spaces to express themselves, we wanted our impact to go beyond Relief.
-We wanted to work on Recovery through designing, developing and conducting a well being based Recovery Curriculum to help communities that were facing hardships caused by the constant negativity and loss of jobs, lack of income, domestic abuse and violence, lack of daily essentials such as food etc caused during the pandemic.
+We wanted to work on Recovery through designing, developing, and conducting a well being based Recovery Curriculum to help communities that were facing hardships caused by the constant negativity and loss of jobs, lack of income, domestic abuse and violence, and lack of daily essentials such as food, etc caused during the pandemic.
 Therefore, we introduced Virtual Classrooms to implement the Social Emotional Learning and Art integrated Recovery Curriculum to address these needs.

-Here are some of the impact numbers that we documented through this programme :
+Here are some of the impact numbers that we documented through this program:

 - 60 Facilitators

 Expanding Our Reach (August 2020-June 2021): The Virtual Classrooms Program helped us realize that the communities we worked with do not have access to technology compatible with digital learning, nor do they have the resources to invest in a relatively expensive device.
 Through Virtual Classrooms, we opened our doors to schools outside of Mumbai and welcomed organizations to become part of the Saturday Art Class Family from Pune City and Ahmedabad.

 Manasi Mehan (Co-founder and Chief Operating Officer): Manasi is a Teach For India alumna, a Gratitude Network Alumna, and a 2020 Global Social Benefit Institute Jumpstart accelerator program for women participants.
 Manasi has 6 years of experience in the social sector.
 She holds a Bachelor’s degree in Psychology and a Master’s degree in Sociology.